lux-org/lux/doc/source/guide/vis.rst

 Specifying Vis/Vis Collections
 ********************************

 :mod:`lux.vis.Vis` objects represents individual visualizations displayed in Lux.
-Lists of views are stored as :mod:`lux.vis.VisCollection` objects.
+Lists of views are stored as :mod:`lux.vis.VisList` objects.
 Views can either be automatically generated in Lux or defined by the user.

 Basic descriptions